spark-c/web-contact-converter/README.md

 It requires the data input to be formatted as follows:

--Each company's information is separated by an empty line
+- Each company's information is separated by an empty line

--Each line contains one piece of the company's information
+- Each line contains one piece of the company's information

--The first line of the block must be the company's name.
+- The first line of the block must be the company's name.

--An email address is *required* somewhere in the block, or the information will be automatically discarded.
+- An email address is *required* somewhere in the block, or the information will be automatically discarded.

 Example:
 ```